- Religion and Philosophy»

 In this sense, we are called to become Christ-bearers and conveyers of the Eucharist.
 By receiving Holy Communion we become Christ-bearers as Mary was, with the duty of conveying Christ to others at home and in the workplace, through love, mercy, forgiveness and humble and sacrificial service.

 From her personal experience, Mother Teresa relates a story showing how the poor are more generous than the rich because they have experienced hunger and poverty.
 Learning of a poor Hindu family in Calcutta who had been starving for many days, Mother Teresa visited them and brought a big parcel of rice to the mother.
 She was surprised to see how the mother divided the rice into two equal portions and went out with one bundle to give it to her Moslem neighbor.
 When she returned, Mother Teresa asked her why she had done such a generous deed (given that they also don’t have much).
 The woman replied, “My family can manage with half the rice in this bag.
 My neighbor’s family has several children and they are also starving.”
-Today’s Gospel tells the story of a small boy who showed this same kind of generosity.
-By sharing his small lunch (which consisted of 5 barley loaves and 2 dried fish), he became the instrument in Jesus’ working of a miracle that fed thousands.
+Today’s Gospel exhorts us, “Unless we eat the flesh of the Son of Man and drink His blood, we will not have life within us.”
+Together with “eating” and “drinking,” we need to be sharers of the glory of God we partake in the Eucharist.

-Ultimately, Jesus "takes, blesses, breaks and shares" not only loaves and fishes in the event of the miracle, but his very self, challenging us to do the same with our lives, in order that we may become his "Real Presence" in the world.
+Ultimately, Jesus "takes, blesses, breaks and shares" not only His body and blood in the Eucharist, but his very self, challenging us to do the same with our lives, in order that we may become his "Real Presence" in the world.
 Just as the bread and wine is "taken, blessed, broken and shared," at Mass, so are we.
-It doesn’t matter whether there’s only five loaves of bread and two fishes or less for as long as we fulfill our own task of being taken, blessed, broken and shared, we can become a wonderful miracle there is!
+The quantity is not an issue for as long as we fulfill our own task of being taken, blessed, broken and shared, we can become a wonderful miracle there is!